-- Compared with other triptans, frovatriptan and naratriptan have the longest half-lives, the slowest onset of action, and less headache recurrence.
-(Sc of prolonged action (long t1/2)) - Faster-acting triptans are more efficacious when a rapid onset is necessary.

-Individual responses cannot be predicted, and if one triptan fails, a patient can be switched successfully to another triptan.
+- Compared with other triptans, frovatriptan and naratriptan have the longest half-lives, the slowest onset of action, and less headache recurrence. - Faster-acting triptans are more efficacious when a rapid onset is necessary. - Individual responses cannot be predicted, and if one triptan fails, a patient can be switched successfully to another triptan.